Corporate Responsibility Report

 It makes sense to put responsible tourism at the heart of our CR programme.
 It will play a major role in the long-term viability of our business and of the travel and tourism sector.
 The responsible tourism industry is expected to increase from 903 million in 2007 to 1.6 billion by 2020.
 We want to make sure we are in the best possible position to capitalise on this.

-We continue to make good progress on initiatives that address two of our industry's biggest challenges – global climate change and the economic downturn, and how these impact on local communities.
-Our initiatives are helping us to measure and manage our environmental impacts, and provide jobs and training opportunities in the communities where we operate.
+We continue to make good progress on initiatives that address our industry's biggest challenges – including global climate change, water use in areas of water scarcity, the economic downturn and the impact on local communities, the need for skilled staff at all levels, the need to ensure business continuity and help enhance community resilience in the face of more frequent extreme weather events.
+Our initiatives are helping us to measure and manage our environmental impacts, providing opportunities for skills building and improved job prospects and helping to foster resilience in the communities where we operate.

 Climate change and innovation

 By using resources such as energy and water wisely, minimising waste, conserving ecosystems and biodiversity, and sourcing locally wherever possible our hotels are reducing the negative impacts that contribute to climate change.

 Find out more about climate change and what we are doing to reduce our impacts.